 Englander is a brand of Southerland mattress and was founded in the 1800s.
 They focus predominantly on foam, latex, and hybrid mattresses with an eco-friendly flare.
 They are committed to lower carbon-footprint practices and standards.
 Overall, they piggyback off of many of Southerland's mattress production facilities across the United States and are predominantly found in Southern and Midwest US mattress retail stores.
 Their difference is found in their selection of cooling foams and eco-friendly latex.

 Englander mattresses is an old traditional mattress company, based in the Northeast.
 They have a range of mid-grade mattresses that they sell in their showrooms and through partners across the country.
 They have some complaints from customers about durability and longevity of their mattresses.
-Although some of these complaints may be related to picking the wrong firmness levels, there appears to be a link between the craftsmanship and people's concerns about their mattresses.
+Although some of these complaints may be related to picking the wrong firmness levels, some sleepers have had issues with the construction and perceived quality.

 Englander gets mixed reviews from customers when it comes to initial feel and support.
 There are some that were comfortable with their Englander mattresses, but there were others that reported quick sagging issues with their mattresses.
 Some have also noted that the initial comfort felt worse than they expected.